tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 application to Tahoe-LAFS requires significant design work, and may still leave some corner cases of the write coordination problem unsolved.

-[Daira:
+*Evaluation of designs*

-* designs 2 and 3 have no significant advantages over design 1, while
-requiring higher polling bandwidth and greater complexity due to the need to create subdirectories.
-They should be rejected.
+Designs 2 and 3 have no significant advantages over design 1, while requiring higher polling bandwidth and greater complexity due to the need to create subdirectories.
+These designs were therefore rejected.

-* design 4 should be rejected due to the out-of-sync problem, which is severe and possibly unsolvable for mutable structures.
+Design 4 was rejected due to the out-of-sync problem, which is severe and possibly unsolvable for mutable structures.

-* for design 5, the out-of-sync problem is still present but possibly solvable.
+For design 5, the out-of-sync problem is still present but possibly solvable.
 However, design 5 is substantially more complex, less efficient in bandwidth/latency, and less scalable in number of clients and subfolders than design 1.
-It only gains over design 1 on the ability to share directory readcaps to the Magic Folder (or subfolders) which was not a requirement, and IMHO could be better satisfied by design 6 in future.
+It only gains over design 1 on the ability to share directory readcaps to the Magic Folder (or subfolders), which was not a requirement.
+It would be possible to implement this feature in future by switching to design 6.

-* design 6 is an unsolved design problem and should be considered out of scope for the time being.
-We can benefit from experience with design 1 when switching to design 6 later.]
+For the time being, however, design 6 was considered out-of-scope for this project.

+Therefore, design 1 was chosen.
+That is:

+All subfolders written by a given Magic Folder client are collapsed into a single client DMD, containing immutable files.
+The child name of each file encodes the full subpath of that file relative to the Magic Folder.

 *Conflict detection*